Ludiceam/Graph-Based-Text-Representation-Thesis--gr-/README.md

-# Graph-based Text Representation Models and their Applications, A Survey
+# Graph-based Text Representation Models and their Applications, A Survey (Greek)

 Abstract